-Tripods lighter and more compact than the ordinary ones.
-There are many types and materials, including hybrids between travel tripods and normal tripods.
-To be considered as a travel tripod, it must be able to enter folded into a hand bag (less than 50 cm long) and weigh less than 2 kg.
+These tripods are lighter and more compact than the ordinary ones.
+There are many types of different materials, including hybrids between travel tripods and normal tripods.
+To be considered as a travel tripod, it must be packable into a handbag (less than 50 cm long) and weigh less than 2 kg.

-Heavier but at the same time much cheaper.
-We find a wide range of aluminum quality tripods such as Benro, Manfrotto, Sirui, Vanguard, etc.
+Heavier than others but much cheaper at the same time.
+We found a wide range of aluminum tripods such as Benro, Manfrotto, Sirui, Vanguard, etc.

-Lighter but with a much higher cost compared to aluminum.
-Many brands manufacture both aluminum and carbon fiber like Manfrotto or Sirui while others like Gitzo only manufacture carbon.
+Lighter but much costlier compared to aluminum.
+Many brands manufacture both aluminum and carbon fiber tripods, such as Manfrotto or Sirui, while others like Gitzo only manufacture carbon tripods.

 Many basic tripods, especially those that are given with the Starter Kit, have flimsy plastic components.
-A camera and a lens are too valuable objects to trust in the stability of a plastic tripod, so we do not recommend this type of tripod.
+We do not recommend this type of tripod as we find cameras and lenses too valuable to trust a plastic tripod.

 SECTIONS IN THE LEGS